-In B&NES there is a high demand for allotments with nearly every site across the District now full with a waiting list.
-Further provision of allotments and community food growing space is needed to meet the demand for community food growing and to enable a wider number of people to realise the benefits of food growing.
+In B&NES there is a high demand for allotments with nearly every site across the District now full with a waiting list (the Green Space Strategy research is due to be updated in Spring 2015).
+Further provision of allotments and community food growing space is needed to meet the demand for community food growing and to enable a wider number of people to benefit from the health and sustainability benefits of food growing.